Company Logo - Home Link

 SoHo is known worldwide for its beautiful, impressive cast-iron buildings.

-With over 200 cast-iron buildings in the district, SoHo's Cast Iron District has the largest concentration of these buildings than anywhere else in the world.
+With over 200 cast-iron buildings, SoHo's Cast Iron District, which developed in the 1850s, has the largest concentration of these buildings than anywhere else in the world.

-Learn more about Soho’s cast-iron architecture from our GPS-led audio tour or our downloadable Self-Guided Tour of SoHo.
+Learn more about Soho’s cast-iron architecture from our GPS-led audio tour or our downloadable Self-Guided Tour of SoHo that takes you to other beauties covered on my tour.

 See Great Street Art

-To see the best examples of street art, consider taking our Manhattan Street Art Tour, a 2-hour tour that includes the SoHo neighborhood and nearby neighborhoods.
+To see the best examples of street art, consider taking our Manhattan Street Art Tour, a 2-hour tour that includes SoHo and nearby neighborhoods.

-We showcase the hidden street art that you just might walk by without noticing.
+The tour includes the masterworks and also showcases hidden street art you might walk by without noticing.

 Visit Art Galleries

-If you walk along West Broadway between Houston Street and Spring Street, you'll find close to a dozen art galleries to pop into.
+When my tour guests want a quick suggestion on which galleries to see, I tell them to walk along West Broadway between Houston Street and Spring Street, where there are about a dozen art galleries to pop into.

-A must-see is The Earth Room.
 It's best described in pictures than words!
+Take a look at the video.

 Grab a Bite at the Storied Fanelli Café

-Located at 94 Prince Street, the land Fanelli’s sits on can be traced back to 1644.
+The land Fanelli’s Cafe sits on can be traced back to 1644, with many owners over the centuries.

-With many owners of the centuries, the Fanelli family purchased the business at 94 Prince in 1920.
+The Fanelli family purchased the establishment at 94 Prince in 1920.

-Note: The Fanelli Cafe is a stop on our self-guided tour of historic bars of NYC.
+The Fanelli Cafe is a stop on our self-guided tour of historic bars in NYC.

 Experience the Cronut